JuiceMitApfelnDrin/CodinCod/features/Community challenges.md

 **Related Challenges**: Enable foldered challenges, where users can propose follow-up challenges building on the previous one's solutions.

 **Moderation and Review**: Introduce a moderation process to review and approve community challenge submissions to ensure quality and relevance.
+Should also include a feedback mechanism, so the creator knows what to change about the rejected puzzle.

 **Prizes and Rewards**: Offer incentives for users who propose particularly engaging or innovative community challenges.
 Provide digital rewards, platform currency, or special recognition.